Designated Donations Program Guidelines 2

 A Designated Donation Proposal Submitter must satisfy either of the requirements set forth in (a) or (b) and satisfy requirement (c).

-1. (a)An organization that is planning to collect donations for a project from Donors in Japan.
+1. (a)An organization planning to collect donations for a project from Donors based in Japan.
 If a Grantee who implements the project is planning to collect the donation by itself, the Grantee who implements the project may become a Designated Donation Proposal Submitter.

-2. (b)An individual, legal entity, or organization that is planning to make a donation in a project.
+2. (b)An individual, legal entity, or organization planning to make a donation to a project.

-If many donations are made for the project, the Designated Donation Proposal Submitter needs to consolidate them.
+If there are multiple donors giving to the project, the Designated Donation Proposal Submitter needs to consolidate them.

-3. (c)A submitter that does not fall under the definition of “Anti-Social Forces” (groups or individuals that pursue economic benefit by making full use of violence, force and/or fraudulent means), which is specified in Article 2(2)1 of the Japan Foundation’s Regulations with Regard to Dealing with Anti-Social Forces (2015 Regulation No. 52) (please see 8.
-Points to Note Concerning the Proposal and Screening for the detailed information).
+3. (c)A submitter that does not fall under the definition of “Anti-Social Forces” (groups or individuals that pursue economic benefit by making full use of violence, force and/or fraudulent means), which is specified in Article 2(2)1 of the JF’s Regulations with Regard to Dealing with Anti-Social Forces (2015 Regulation No. 52) (please see 8.
+Points of Note Concerning the Proposal and Screening for the detailed information).

 (2) Points to be noted by Designated Donation Proposal Submitters

-1. (a)A Designated Donation Proposal Submitter shall not accept a donation from a party that falls under the definition of “Anti-Social Forces” (groups or individuals that pursue economic benefit by making full use of violence, force and/or fraudulent means), which is specified in Article 2(2)1 of the Japan Foundation’s Regulations with Regard to Dealing with Anti-Social Forces (2015 Regulation No. 52), and will bear all responsibility for not only the procedure for using this program but also for collection of the Designated Donation and bank remittance of the Designated Donation to the Japan Foundation.
+1. (a)A Designated Donation Proposal Submitter shall not accept a donation from a party that falls under the definition of “Anti-Social Forces” (groups or individuals that pursue economic benefit by making full use of violence, force and/or fraudulent means), which is specified in Article 2(2)1 of the JF’s Regulations with Regard to Dealing with Anti-Social Forces (2015 Regulation No. 52), and will bear all responsibility for not only the procedure for using this program but also for collection of the Designated Donation and bank remittance of the Designated Donation to the JF.

-2. (b)The Japan Foundation will not conduct activities such as collecting donations for individual projects, introducing Donors or acting as an intermediary between a Designated Donation Proposal Submitter and Donors, or soliciting donations.
+2. (b)The JF will not conduct activities such as collecting donations for individual projects, introducing Donors or acting as an intermediary between a Designated Donation Proposal Submitter and Donors, or soliciting donations.

-3. (c)If there are multiple Donors, the Designated Donation Proposal Submitter will consolidate the individual donations and make a bank remittance the total sum to the Japan Foundation.
+3. (c)If there are multiple Donors, the Designated Donation Proposal Submitter will consolidate the individual donations and make a bank remittance the total sum to the JF.

-Donors who fall under either of the following categories are not eligible for the program.
+Donors who fall under either of the following categories are not eligible.

 1. (a)If a Donor is also to be the Grantee who implements the project.